redsquirrelstudio/insta-vue/README.md

 ## Error Handling
 Insta-vue uses an emit function that fires when it fails to fetch Instagram posts.
-This can happen due to Instagram throttling requests and can be captures on the component using
+This can happen due to Instagram throttling requests and can be captured on the component using
 @error